sreekaroo/ImageProcessor/readMe.md

 []: https://pixabay.com/

-## Changes:

-## The New Controller and View

-The `GUIController` and its corresponding implementation `GraphicalController` manage the input and timing of the new View and relate data from model to view.
-The controller consists of `MultiLayerdFeatures` methods which are high level features that an interactive image processing application must support.
-The GUI exposes all the features of the program as menus with buttons, for the most part.
-In order to properly read in script files, the image file paths mentioned in the script file must match up correctly to placement of jar.

-### Extra Credit related changed:

-A new image processing model was born, known as the `PremiumProcessingModel`, only for premium users.
-Premium users have access to a mosaic operation.
-The new interface also has its own implementation.
-The premium users also can downscale images by inputting the specified new size of image they want

 ## Jar file :

 Jar file must be in res folder.
 Script2 can only be run after Script1 because it needs the files